MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/system-events.md

 Cluster network name resource '%1' failed to create its associated computer object in domain '%2' during: %3.<br><br>The text for the associated error code is:
+%4

-%4<br><br>Please work with your domain administrator to ensure that:<br>- The cluster identity '%5' has Create Computer Objects permissions.
-By default all computer objects are created in the same container as the cluster identity '%5'.<br>- The quota for computer objects has not been reached.<br>- If there is an existing computer object, verify the Cluster Identity '%5' has 'Full Control' permission to that computer object using the Active Directory Users and Computers tool.
+Please work with your domain administrator to ensure that:

+- The cluster identity '%5' has Create Computer Objects permissions.
+By default all computer objects are created in the same container as the cluster identity '%5'.
+- The quota for computer objects has not been reached.
+- If there is an existing computer object, verify the Cluster Identity '%5' has 'Full Control' permission to that computer object using the Active Directory Users and Computers tool.

 ### Event 1195: RES_NETNAME_DNS_REGISTRATION_FAILED_STATUS